Autodesk-Forge/forge-autodesk.build.api-postman.collection/Form API/README.md

 ## Tips & Tricks
-- These endpoints are mainly used to quick test|verfify based on your good understanding with Form API.
+- These endpoints are mainly used to quick test|verify based on your good understanding with Form API.
 If the individual endpoint may not work, you need to check the error message and compare with the API reference if any parameters are wrong/missing.

 ## License